goldmanm/butanol_paper_data/readme.md

 Various methods exist within the code repository.
 They are described below:

-* **compare_mechanism.sh**-a bash script for generating the thermo and kinetics from quantum files uing RMG
+* **create_mechanism.sh**-a bash script for generating the thermo and kinetics from quantum files uing RMG
 * **make_network_input_files.py**-a helper method for `compare_mechanism.sh` which generated Arkane input files
 * **simulate_pdep_fate.ipynb**-a jupyter notebook with code for generating the major pressure dependent products at various temperatures and pressures (can use without generating new kinetics)
 * **visualize_pdep_vars.ipynb**-a jupyter notebook with code for generating data from microcanonical rates (must run Arkane calculations to use)